pgEdge/cli/cli/GETTING-STARTED.md

 <pre>
 cd pgedge
-./ctl install pgedge -U superuser-name -P superuser-password -d database-name
+./pgedge install pgedge -U superuser-name -P superuser-password -d database-name
 </pre>

-For the examples that follow, I'll invoke the `ctl install pgedge` command with options that install Postgres with database named `demo`, owned by a database superuser named `admin`, with a password of `mypassword1` .
+For the examples that follow, I'll invoke the `pgedge install pgedge` command with options that install Postgres with database named `demo`, owned by a database superuser named `admin`, with a password of `mypassword1` .
 Use the following command to create those database objects:

 <pre>
-./ctl install pgedge -U admin -P mypassword1 -d demo
+./pgedge install pgedge -U admin -P mypassword1 -d demo
 </pre>

 If you encounter a permissions error on EL9 running this command, you may need to update your SELINUX mode to `permissive` or `disabled`, reboot, and retry the operation.

 ## Configuration
-Using `ctl` on each node, create the spock components needed for replication.
+Using `pgedge` CLI on each node, create the spock components needed for replication.
 First you will create a spock node by providing a name for the node and a connection string that includes the network address, the name of an OS user with root privileges (in our example, `pgedge`), and the database name (`demo`).
 The connection string is also followed by the database name.

 Next you will create a replication set by providing the replication set name and the database name.
 The node name (n1) and the replication set name (demo_replication_set) can be set to any valid value you choose, but you will have to reference them in future commands.

 Node `n1` (IP address 10.1.2.5):
 <pre>
-./ctl spock node-create n1 'host=10.1.2.5 user=pgedge dbname=demo' demo
+./pgedge spock node-create n1 'host=10.1.2.5 user=pgedge dbname=demo' demo
-./ctl spock repset-create demo_replication_set demo
+./pgedge spock repset-create demo_replication_set demo
 </pre>

 Node `n2` (IP address 10.2.2.5):
 <pre>
-./ctl spock node-create n2 'host=10.2.2.5 user=pgedge dbname=demo' demo
+./pgedge spock node-create n2 'host=10.2.2.5 user=pgedge dbname=demo' demo
-./ctl spock repset-create demo_replication_set demo
+./pgedge spock repset-create demo_replication_set demo
 </pre>

 Next, use ctl to create the subscriptions.
 For these commands you will provide a unique subscription name for each node, followed by a connection string that specifies the network address for the other node in the subscription (the node that the current node is subscribing to), the port that will handle database connections for the set, the name of the replication set owner, and the database name.
 Again, the command is followed by the name of the database.

 On node `n1`:
 <pre>
-./ctl spock sub-create sub_n1n2 'host=10.2.2.5 port=5432 user=pgedge dbname=demo' demo
+./pgedge spock sub-create sub_n1n2 'host=10.2.2.5 port=5432 user=pgedge dbname=demo' demo
 </pre>

 On node `n2`:
 <pre>
-./ctl spock sub-create sub_n2n1 'host=10.1.2.5 port=5432 user=pgedge dbname=demo' demo
+./pgedge spock sub-create sub_n2n1 'host=10.1.2.5 port=5432 user=pgedge dbname=demo' demo
 </pre>

 ## Creating tables and customizing replication rules